3 MAROONDAH HIGHWAY, LILYDALE

 If you suspect your animal has been involved in a fight, call us or bring them straight here.
 It is best that the Vet assesses the state of the injuries and devise the best treatment plan for your pet.
 This may include pain relief, minor surgery, bandaging and antibiotic treatment.

 Seizures are caused by abnormal brain activity which causes them to lose control of their bodily functions.
 You may find that your pet will lose control of their limbs, fall and appear to ‘tread water’.
 If you notice these changes in behaviour, DO NOT touch your pet.

 Instead, move away from any objects which may cause injury, gently talk to them and stay with them until the seizure is over.
 Never try to go near their mouths or hold their tongues - they cannot choke on them but they may bite you.
 Once the seizure is over, call your Vet immediately or bring them to us for assessment.

 If you suspect your pet has eaten rat bait or snail bait, you MUST bring them to us immediately.
 If you can, bring the packet or label with you.
 It is imperative a Vet sees your pet as quickly as possible after ingestion to ensure appropriate treatment can be given.
 Rat bait is particularly poisonous to animals and can cause death if left untreated.

 If your pet has been involved in a road trauma, they will need immediate veterinary attention.
 Call us or bring them here immediately.
 Your pet and likely yourself will be scared, The best thing you can do is try to remain calm.
 Keep your pet warm by wrapping them in a blanket, keeping their mouth and nose exposed.
 In the case of broken bones, try and place a board underneath your pet, this will help keep them steady to transport them to us.

-There can be many causes of vomiting and or diarrhoea, some which are obvious, others may require further testing to diagnose.
+There can be many causes of vomiting and or diarrhoea,

 Vomiting & Diarrhoea together